ansipes/example-mejo-template/.github/template/README.md

 # Web Repository Template

 This template provides an improved web development experience when using Visual Studio Code and GitHub.
-It includes configurations for settings, extensions, and a GitHub Pages workflow.
+It includes [settings](../../.vscode/settings.json), [extension recommendations](../../extensions.json), and a [GitHub workflow](../workflows/main.yml).

 ## How to Use